carvel-dev/carvel/site/content/kapp-controller/docs/develop/controller-config.md

 format, but as of v0.22.0 it is recommended to use a Secret since there may be sensitive information stored in the config (e.g. proxy information including passwords).

+In this configuration the user can provide the following:
+- Trusted Custom CA Certificates
+- Proxy configuration
+- List of domains that imgpkg should interact with and should skip TLS verification

 ## Controller Configuration Spec

 ```yaml